christiaangoossens/restic-backup-scripts/README.md

 #### ./cleanup
 Automatically runs the backup retention policy as configured.
 Use .env file to configure paths to be included and retention policy.

+#### ./file-tree
+Gives a file tree of the latest snapshot, only showing files and their sizes

 #### ./update
 Update the scripts to the latest version.